Learn to Play Bridge

 LEARN BRIDGE IN A DAY – is it possible?

 Bridge in A Box™ by Patty Tucker.
 EVERYTHING YOU NEED TO LEARN THE GAME.
 Contains playing cards, player workbooks, a table mat, a quick start option and access code for four people to a video tutorial and an app.
 Learn bridge at your convenience, the way you prefer to learn, and at your own pace in your home.
 Patty and her project can be found on Kickstarter and she hopes to release the product at the NABC in Atlanta.
-You can find Patty’s website here and her Kickstarter here.
-Patty is the founder of Bridge In A Day teaching and learning materials.
+You can find Patty’s website here

 LEARN TO PLAY BRIDGE SOFTWARE (PC ONLY)